FTD Registry FAQ

 Participation in the FTD Disorders Registry may not benefit you personally, medically, or financially.
 However, your participation may benefit you and the FTD community by helping researchers better understand these rare and debilitating disorders.
 Collected data may help speed up research to find and test potential treatments and result in other medical advances to improve the outlook for individuals diagnosed with FTD disorders.
 In addition, Registry participants can choose to receive updates about clinical research studies or trials in which they can enroll.

 No. Researchers interested in recruiting participants for studies cannot access your information.
 They can only contact the FTD Registry staff, who will then identify participants who might qualify for a specific study.
-The Registry contacts those participants or their families, and they choose whether or not to reach out to the study scientists.
+The Registry contacts those participants or their families, and they choose whether or not to reach out to the study research team.

 No. The FTD Registry has a scientific advisory committee and a management board that review requests.
 Only research studies that pass our strict review process will be shared with eligible participants.
 Among other criteria, each study must have ethical approval from the Institutional Review Board (IRB) at the researcher's home academic institution, university, or company.